timsneath/dart_kilo/README.md

 - Arrow keys, page up/down, home/end should all work.
 - Vertical and horizontal scrolling should work.
 - Status bar should show accurate information.
+- Can do forwards or backwards incremental search.

 ## About the source project